-7. Use CCNB’s mortgage calculator help you estimate what your monthly mortgage payments might be.
+7. Use CCNB’s mortgage calculator to help you estimate what your monthly mortgage payments might be.

 8. Consider meeting with a financial planner/tax advisor so you’ll know what your total monthly housing cost would be.
 Remember to factor in taxes, homeowner insurance, and budget for any other fees and expenses.

-APR: Short for annual percentage rate, APR is how much your loan will cost over the course of a year.
-This figure is almost always higher than the interest rate, because it takes into account the interest charged as well as fees or additional costs associated with the loan.
+APR: Short for annual percentage rate, APR is how much your loan will cost over a year.
+This figure is almost always higher than the interest rate because it takes into account the interest charged as well as fees or additional costs associated with the loan.
 Since all lenders use the same formula, it can be a more effective way of comparing mortgages rather than just the interest rate.

 Escrow: An account held by a neutral third party (called an escrow agent) who works for both the lender and the borrower.
 Escrow accounts are usually required by lenders to cover property taxes and mortgage insurance.
 After an initial deposit, borrowers pay into the escrow monthly – usually as part of the mortgage payment.